ilg-physics-ucsb/physics6-manual/6CL/lab2.md

 ## Curvature and Focal Length

 In [Ex](#Ex-candfl) you will explore the relationship between the curvature of a lens and its focal length.
 In the experiment video, you will be shown three different lenses.
-They will appear first in profile so that you can see their curvatures: the thicker a lens is at its center, the greater the curvature.
+They will appear first in profile so that you can see their curvatures: the thicker a lens is at its center (relative to its diameter), the greater the curvature.
 Next you will see the light source &mdash; in this case a ceiling light.
 This is the object that will be focused by the lens to the paper below.
 The lenses will be moved up and down until the light is focused.

 ::::::Exercise candfl
 While watching [Vi](#Vi-lenses) below, note the distance between the lens and the paper when the image is focused.
-Think about the relationship between this distance and the lens's curvature.
+Think about the relationship between this distance and the lens&rsquo;s curvature.

 ::: Video lenses
 <iframe style='width:100%;' src="https://www.youtube.com/embed/RQXOXlDV0s4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 :::

 When a source is very far away, the image appears at the focal point of the lens.
-Let's consider the ceiling light to be very far from the lenses.
+Let&rsquo;s consider the ceiling light to be very far from the lenses.
 Thus the light from the ceiling is converging at the focal point of the lenses.
 The distance between the lens and the focal point is the **focal length**.
 Because for a convex lens the focal length is positive, this type of lens is also sometimes called a *positive* lens.

 :::Question
 Is there a relationship between the curvature of a lens and its focal length?